ramonsramon/bar-ramon/content/cocktails/espresso-martini.md

 title: How to make an Espresso Martini
 description: A digestif for after a meal, or if you just need a pick me up to keep the party going
 publishDate: 2023-08-31
-ingredients: Mr. Black Cold Brew Coffee Liqueur, Gallant Vodka, Espresso, Rich Demerara Syrup, Lemon
+rawIngredients: Mr. Black Cold Brew Coffee Liqueur, Gallant Vodka, Espresso, Rich Demerara Syrup, Lemon
 recipeName: Espresso Martini
 image: /img/espresso-martini.jpg
 imageAlt: Espresso Martini picture